 Which means dams.
 Villajoyosa has a modern concrete dam, a few kilometres out of town near Orxeta.
 But there’s also a much older dam, built more than 350 years ago, further up in the mountains near the village of Relleu.

 The pasarela clings to the rock face and takes you about 250 metres into the gorge itself, ending in a spectacular glass-floored viewing platform.
 It’s a bit like a pint-sized version of the Caminito del Rey near Málaga in southern Spain, and the views are breathtaking.
+Directions and a map at the end of this post.

 Opening hours for the Relleu Dam walkway are Tuesday-Friday 1000-1730 (last entry 1715) and 0930-1830 at weekends (last entry 1815).
 Admission is by ticket in 15 minute slots to control numbers.
 Check which slots are available here then reserve by phone (+34 613033336).